 Artists play on four stages with a full schedule throughout the day and the Dulcimer Grove has special entertainment for children.
 While enjoying the festival, participants can also peruse the craft booths featuring folk art, enjoy lots of special eats from the food stands.
 Kids will love the craft area and activities.

 County Line & Lower State Rds., Horsham, PA 19044

 Festival-goers will enjoy a variety of traditional Ukrainian folk music including the “Hopak,” also known as the Cossack’s dance, polkas and soulful folk songs.
 The outdoor show stage will feature several performers and dance troupes from 1:30 to 4:30 pm followed by a social dance from 4:30 to 8 pm.
-Live reenactments depicting Ukrainian history and games and face painting for the kids round out the entertainment.
+Live reenactments depicting Ukrainian history and games and a children’s fun area with face painting, balloons and other amusements round out the entertainment.

 Both American fare and homemade Ukrainian foods and baked goods will be available as well as items from the BBQ pit.
 Browse the craft vendors and bazaar items for a full cultural experience.

-Admission cost for the public runs $15 per person, students – $10; kids under 15 free.
+Admission cost for the public runs $15 per person, students – $10; kids under 14 are free.
 Free parking is available on site.

 Paoli Blues Fest & Street Fair